Your CV is often your first chance to make an impression on your employer.

 Including some personal information such as hobbies and interests is fine, but do so sparingly.
 Remember that the employer is looking for an overview of your skills so think about what is relevant.

 "Consider how your hobbies and interests have equipped you with skills that are relevant to the job you are applying for.
-By presenting personal information in this way you can increase your appeal to an employer and show your personality simultaneously," said Suzanne Feeney, Director at Robert Walters Ireland.
+By presenting personal information in this way you can increase your appeal to an employer and show your personality simultaneously," said Suzanne Feeney, country manager at Robert Walters Ireland.

 "These skills don't necessarily need to be directly related to the role in question.
 Transferable skills or qualities such as being a self-starter or possessing leadership skills are highly valued by employers across a wide range of roles."